Krasimir Karakachanov: Biography

-Karakachanov was a candidate in the 2011 Bulgarian presidential election, winning 1% of all votes cast in 10th place.
+He centralised the party, with him and his followers deciding on the electoral lists for national and European Parliament elections.
+Karakachanov was a candidate in the 2011 Bulgarian presidential election, winning 1% of all votes, cast in 10th place.
 Karakachanov took part in the 2014 European Parliament election as part of a coalition bloc with the Bulgaria without Censorship political party.
-In late July 2014, Karakachanov's VMRO left the coalition to form a Patriotic Front electoral alliance together with Valeri Simeonov's National Front for the Salvation of Bulgaria.
-With Simeonov, he is the co-spokesman for the electoral bloc.
-Karakachanov stood as the candidate of the United Patriots coalition in the 2016 Bulgarian presidential election, with the MP Yavor Notev of Attack as his vice presidential candidate.
-They finished in third place with 573,016 votes or 14.97%.
-From 4 May 2017 to 21 May 2021 he was a deputy prime minister for national security and minister of defense in the then Government of Boyko Borisov.
+In late July 2014, Karakachanov's VMRO-BND left the coalition to form a Patriotic Front electoral alliance together with Valeri Simeonov's National Front for the Salvation of Bulgaria.
+In the same year, Karakachanov received a PhD in law from South-West University "Neofit Rilski" with a dissertation about IMRO.
+In the 2016 Bulgarian presidential election, he won 15% of the vote and was ranked third, on the basis of a platform promoting anti-immigration and rule of law.
+From 4 May 2017 to 21 May 2021, he was a deputy prime minister for national security and minister of defence in the government of Boyko Borisov.
+On 17 February 2024, Karakachanov was re-elected as the party's president by an extraordinary congress, overcoming an attempt by Angel Dzhambazki to take the leadership.